Foarvad/Boilerplate/README.md

 npm install
 ```

-Once you've got node_modules folder with needed packages, you have 2 commands in disposal:
+Once you've got node_modules folder with needed packages, you have 2 commands in disposal.

-Launch environment
+Launch environment:
 ```
 gulp watch
 ```

-Compile and get it ready for release
+Compile and get it ready for release:
 ```
 gulp build
 ```